 The adults live on animals like your dog, where they digest blood and lay their eggs.
 One female flea can lay up to 2,000 eggs.
 These eggs hatch in 1-10 days and spread throughout your home and yard every time your dog scratches, shakes, or lies down.

-You need to know this because different flea products treat different parts of this life cycle, so make sure you read the label of any flea elimination products and follow the directions before use.
+You need to know this because different flea treatments for dogs address different parts of this life cycle, so make sure you read the label of any flea elimination products and follow the directions before use.

 2. Prevention and Treatment

 The best way to deal with fleas is prevention.
 Flea and tick preventatives kill fleas that come in contact with your dog, preventing your pup from bringing them home in the first place.
 There are several options out there, from flea collars to liquid applicants and pills.
 Talk to your vet about the flea preventative that is right for your dog.